-The South Umpqua School District No. 19 was organized under the provisions of Oregon Statutes pursuant to ORS Chapter 332 for the purpose of operating elementary and secondary schools.
-The District is government by a separately elected seven-member Board of Directors who approve the administrative officials.
+The South Umpqua School District No. 19 was organized under the provisions of Oregon Statutes pursuant to ORS Chapter 332 to operate elementary and secondary schools.
+The District is governed by a separately elected sevenmember Board of Directors who approve the administrative officials.
 The daily functioning of the District is under the supervision of the Superintendent.
 As required by generally accepted accounting principles, all activities of the District have been included in the basic financial statements.

-The basic financial statements of South Umpqua School District No. 19 has been prepared in conformity with accounting principles generally accepted in the United States of America as applied to government units.
+The basic financial statements of South Umpqua School District No. 19 have been prepared in conformity with accounting principles generally accepted in the United States of America as applied to government units.
 The Governmental Accounting Standards Board (GASB) is the accepted standard-setting body for establishing governmental accounting and financial reporting principles.